civic-networks/Civic-Networks/Networks.md

 ## edge

-**Status: edge** is the most developed idea, and for many reasons, the most attractive candidate for an initial network.
+**Status: edge** is the most developed idea, and for many reasons the most attractive candidate for an initial network.